-Located under [Settings > All Settings > Node Child Status Participation] you will find you now have even more fine-grained, granular control of up to 27 individual child entity types that can contribute to the overall status of your nodes.
+Located under [Settings > All Settings > Node Child Status Participation] you will find you now have even more fine-grained granular control of up to 27 individual child entity types which can contribute to the overall status of your nodes.
 Don't want Interfaces contributing to the status of your nodes?
 No problem!
-Simply click the slider to the “off” position and Interfaces will no longer influence your nodes status.
+Simply click the slider to the 'off' position and Interfaces will no longer influence your nodes status.
 It's just that easy.

 Show me the Money!

-You might be asking yourself, all these knobs, dials, and switches are great, but how exactly are these going to make my life better or simpler?
-A fair question, and one that no doubt has countless correct answers, but I'll try and point out a few of the most obvious examples.
+You might be asking yourself, all these knobs, dials, and switches are great, but how exactly are these going to make your life better or simpler?
+A fair question, and one which no doubt has countless correct answers, but I'll try and point out a few of the most obvious examples.

-In both examples, there are the exact same issues going on in the environment, but these issues were obfuscated in previous releases.
-This made the troubleshooting process less intuitive and unnecessarily time-consuming.
-With Enhance Status, it's now abundantly clear where the issues lie.
-And with the topology and relationship information from Orion Maps, it's now easier to assess the potential impact those issues are having on the rest of the environment.
+In both examples, there are the exact same issues going on in the environment but these issues were obfuscated in previous releases, making the troubleshooting process less intuitive and unnecessarily time-consuming.
+With Enhance Status it's now abundantly clear where the issues lie, and with the topology and relationship information from Orion Maps, it's now easier to assess the potential impact those issues are having on the rest of the environment.

-The following demonstrates how Enhanced Node Status simplifies overall Group Management in the Orion Platform, reducing the total number of objects you need to manage inside those groups.
+The following demonstrates how Enhanced Node Status simplifies overall Group Management in Orion, reducing the total number of objects you need to manage inside those groups.
 The screenshot on the left shows a total of eight nodes using Enhanced Status in a group, causing the group to reflect a Critical status.
 The image to the right shows all the objects that are required to reflect the same status using Classic Status.
-As you can see, you would need to not only add the same 8 nodes but also their 43 associated child objects for a total of 51 objects in the group.
+As you can see, you would need to not only add the same eight nodes, but also their 43 associated child objects, for a total of 51 objects in the group.
 Yikes!

 Possibly the greatest benefit of Enhanced Status is that far fewer alert definitions are required to be notified of the exact same events.
-Because node thresholds and child objects now influence the status of the node, you no longer need alert definitions for individual node metrics like “Response Time,” or related child entities like “Interfaces.”
-In fact, of the alert definitions included out-of-the-box with the Orion Platform, Enhanced Status eliminates the need for at least five, taking you from seven down to a scant two.
-That's a 71% reduction in the number of alert definitions that need to be managed and maintained.
+Because node thresholds and child objects now influence the status of the node, you no longer need alert definitions for individual node metrics like 'Response Time', or related child entities like 'Interfaces'.
+In fact, of the alert definitions included out-of-the-box with Orion, Enhanced Status eliminates the need for at least five, taking you from seven down to a scant two.
+That's a 71% reduction in the number of alert definitions that need to be managed and maintained!

 The resulting output of the macro provided in the notification includes all relevant information pertaining to the node.
-This includes any node thresholds that have been crossed as well as a list of all child objects in a degraded state associated with the node, which is all consolidated down into a simple, easily digestible, alert notification that pinpoints exactly where to begin troubleshooting.
+This includes any node thresholds which have been crossed, as well as a list of all child objects in a degraded state associated with the node.
+All consolidated down into a simple, easily digestible, alert notification that pinpoints exactly where to begin troubleshooting.

 Enabling Enhanced Status

-If you plan to enable “Enhanced” status in an existing environment after upgrading to Orion Platform 2019.2 or later, it’s recommended that you disable alert actions in the Alert Manager before doing so.
-This should allow you to identify alerts with trigger conditions in their alert definition that may need tweaking without inadvertently causing a flood of alert notifications or other alert actions from firing.
-Your coworkers will thank you later.
+If you plan to enable 'Enhanced' status in an existing environment after upgrading to Orion Platform 2019.2 or later, it is recommended that before doing so that you disable alert actions in the Alert Manager.
+This should allow you to identify alerts with trigger conditions in their alert definition which may need tweaking without inadvertently causing a flood of alert notifications or other alert actions from firing.
+Your coworkers will thank you later for doing so.

-Enhanced status represents a fairly significant, but vitally important, change for the Orion Platform.
+Enhanced status represents a fairly significant, but vitally important change for Orion.
 We sincerely hope you enjoy the additional level of customization and reduced management overhead it provides.
 As with any new feature, we'd love to get your feedback on these improvements.
 Will you be switching to Enhanced Status with your next upgrade?
 If not, why?
 Be sure to let us know in the comments below!